Rahul-Sudo-ToxciByte/Study-Notion/README.md

 Let's remove the barrier of traditional learning with a smart edutech platform.

 ## 📌 Tech Stack
-React, JavaScript, MongoDB, Tailwind CSS
+React, JavaScript, MongoDB, Tailwind CSS, Express JS

 ## Some Glimpse 🤩 :
 <table>